srofe/Albertos/Albertos/README.md

 this as a collecton of categories, with each category containing a collection of items.

+It is a matter of preference, but I prefer to state the requirements for each test as the message parameter of the assertion.
+For the three initial tests, these can be stated as:

 * Menu grouping for a menu with no items _**shall**_ have no groups.
 * Menu grouping for a menu with items in one category _**shall**_ have one group.